bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

    For the sake of fund safety, the exchange can use one account to deposit (charge) the money, and the another account can be used to withdraw money.

-2) User's deposit (recharge) is transferred from other accounts to the open account of the exchange.
+2) User's deposit is transferred from other accounts to the open account of the exchange.

    The account name is the payment address.

    Each remittance can carry one memo (note).
-The exchange uses this remark to distinguish which user's deposit (recharge).
+The exchange uses this remark to distinguish which user's deposit.

    The specific remarks are related to the exchange user's relationship, and the exchange must set it up.